AckerlyXu/heima/articles/scheduler/scheduler-powershell-reference.md

-<properties
- pageTitle="Scheduler PowerShell Cmdlets Reference" description="Scheduler PowerShell Cmdlets Reference" services="scheduler"
- documentationCenter=".NET"
- authors="krisragh"
- manager="dwrede"
- editor=""/>
-<tags
- ms.service="scheduler"
- ms.workload="infrastructure-services"
- ms.tgt_pltfrm="na"
- ms.devlang="dotnet"
- ms.topic="article"
- ms.date="08/18/2016"
- wacn.date=""
- ms.author="krisragh"/>
+---
+title: Scheduler PowerShell Cmdlets Reference
+description: Scheduler PowerShell Cmdlets Reference
+services: scheduler
+documentationCenter: .NET
+authors: krisragh
+manager: dwrede
+editor: ''

+ms.service: scheduler
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 08/18/2016
+wacn.date: ''
+ms.author: krisragh
+---

 # Scheduler PowerShell Cmdlets Reference

 The following table describes and links to the reference page of each of the major cmdlets in Azure Scheduler.

-To install Azure PowerShell and associate it with your Azure subscription, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/).
+To install Azure PowerShell and associate it with your Azure subscription, see [How to install and configure Azure PowerShell](../powershell-install-configure.md).

-For more information about [Azure Resource Manager cmdlets](https://msdn.microsoft.com/zh-cn/library/mt125356\(v=azure.200\).aspx), see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/).
+For more information about [Azure Resource Manager cmdlets](https://msdn.microsoft.com/zh-cn/library/mt125356\(v=azure.200\).aspx), see [Using Azure PowerShell with Azure Resource Manager](../azure-resource-manager/powershell-azure-resource-manager.md).

 |Cmdlet|Cmdlet Description|
 |---|---|